 Storing your ERC20 Ethereum tokens with your Invictus Wallet

-Invictus Capital offers an in-portal wallet for verified users for the sake of convenience.
+Invictus Capital offers a wallet on our platform for verified users for the sake of convenience.
 Users can use this wallet to invest, redeem, and store their Invictus tokens.
 For more information please see this article, and information on creating your wallet can be found here.

 It is still possible to store your tokens yourself at your own personal wallet, such as a hardware wallet.